September 3rd, 2010

 ESU09 – E-Mini S&P (Last:983.50)

-Our very own Duke, self-styled trader and family man, nailed the high in the chat room yesterday and thinks it could have been THE top, so we’ll need to pay extra-special attention to the pullback that has ensued.
+Our very own Duke, self-styled trader and family man, nailed the high in the chat room yesterday and thinks it could have been THE top, so we'll need to pay extra-special attention to the pullback that has ensued.
 The intraday peak was at 994.00, a bit shy of the 999.50 Hidden Pivot I had suggested using as a minimum upside objective.
-I wouldn’t quibble about a few points, although a print at 1002.00 would have presented a real problem for bears, since it would have created (and might still create) a fresh, bullish impulse leg on the weekly chart (see inset).
-The selloff so far has been ineffectual, since it would need to hit 962.25 to damage the hourly chart.
-My gut feeling is that the weakness into the close will abate — that it was simply a consequence of too many traders expecting yet another short-squeeze in the final hour.
-In any event, we’ll set an alert at 962.25 today, come what may.
+I wouldn't quibble about a few points, although a print at 1002.00 would have presented a real problem for bears, since it would have created (and might still create) a fresh, bullish impulse leg on the weekly chart (see inset).
+The selloff so far has been ineffectual, since it would need to hit _____ to damage the hourly chart.
+My gut feeling is that the weakness into the close will abate -- that it was simply a consequence of too many traders expecting yet another short-squeeze in the final hour.
+In any event, we'll set an alert at _____today, come what may.

 GOOG – Google (Last:472.48)